mdgerber/Setting-up-Azure-VMs-and-connecting-via-Remote-Desktop-Display/README.md

 </p>

 <h1>Creating a Virtual Machine in Azure</h1>
-This tutorial outlines the creation of Virtual Machines within Azure.<br />
+This tutorial outlines the creation of a Virtual Machine within Azure.<br />